Debt Liquidation and Discharge – Chapter 7

 Stop Foreclosure Through Chapter 13 Bankruptcy

 If you're in a situation where your debts exceed your capacity to pay them, you may have considered declaring bankruptcy.
 However, despite the fact that you desperately need debt relief, you can't afford to lose your home through foreclosure.
 For many of us, our residences represent the most significant investment of our lives.
 When complete liquidation is not an option for you, filing bankruptcy under a Chapter 13 repayment plan can help prevent the loss of your home.
-At the Arlington and Mesquite offices of Dwain Downing, our Texas bankruptcy firm allows individuals to find bankruptcy protection while they repay outstanding creditor claims in good faith.
+At the Arlington offices of Dwain Downing, our Texas bankruptcy firm allows individuals to find bankruptcy protection while they repay outstanding creditor claims in good faith.

 For legal help from our Texas bankruptcy law firm that can help you get back on sound financial footing with creditors, contact us today.